UI/UX

 In a world moving so quickly, we all need to slow down and breathe.
 Meditation Studio helps by offering guided meditations based on your needs, such as de-stressing, sleep, or anxiety.
 It is mostly black and gray with little splashes of color.
 I really like their use of drawings to depict the types of meditation.
 The idea is that the user is all wound up by stress and anxiety and by the end of their meditation session all that will be undone metaphorically.

-Get Meditation Studio on Android and iOS.
+Get Meditation Studio on iOS.

 A photo of Meditation Studio app, Top 10 Mobile App UI of December 2016Source: iTunes